-This article will give a complete overview on the issues related to cheque dishonor or cheque bounce in particular the laws related to cheque dishonor, legal recourse for dishonor of cheque, punishment, liability of guarantor of loan in case of cheque bounce etc in Bangladesh.
+This article will give a complete overview of the issues related to cheque dishonour or cheque bounce in particular the laws related to cheque dishonour, legal recourse for the dishonour of cheque, punishment, the liability of guarantor of a loan in case of cheque bounce etc in Bangladesh.

 What is a Negotiable Instrument?

 - 1 What is a Negotiable Instrument?

 - 3 Bill of Exchange:

 - 6.1 Relevant law for Dishonour of Cheques: